 There are various methods of sterilizing baby bottles.
 Here are a few most-used methods, with their set of advantages and disadvantages.

 It is the most common method of sterilization.
-This is simple but make sure that the bottles are safe to boil.
+This is simple but make sure that the bottles, nipples and other parts are safe to boil.